Best Smoked Turkey Rub – Quick Facts

 Best Ways To Use A Smoked Turkey Dry Rub

-This dry rub recipe can be used to season any cut of turkey before it goes on the smoker – a whole Smoked Turkey, Smoked Spatchcock Turkey, Smoked Turkey Breast, or Smoked Turkey Legs.
+This dry rub recipe can be used to season any cut of turkey before it goes on the smoker.
+Perfect for using to season my whole smoked turkey recipe, pellet smoked spatchcock turkey, Traeger smoked turkey breast, or fall off the bone smoked turkey legs.
 A spice blend that is amazing on all of them.
 Best to let the turkey come to room temperature, pat the turkey dry with paper towels, and then season generously the entire turkey!

-- Can it be used as a dry brine?
-This rub could be used to season the turkey the night before cooking.
-We do have an official dry brine turkey recipe, if you are looking to do that.
+This rub could be used to season the turkey the night before cooking, but it isn’t the same as a dry brine.
+I do have an official dry brine turkey recipe, if you prefer.

 Made this recipe and loved it?!